COS301-SE-2024/WorkWise-Central/docs/demo4/devOps/codingStandards.md

 **Repositories**: These classes must only contain queries to relevant Mongoose models related to a Service.
 No validation should be performed in these classes.

 **Providers**: Use providers for dependency injection.
 Only add providers that are required by the Service.

+#### MongoDB
+**Entities**: They represent documents in our schema, they also specify indexes and middleware to be used with Mongoose based on specific operations.

+**Dtos**: These specify request/response body structure, including the data sanitation and transformation before reaching the controllers.

 ## File Structure
 .github/